iotaledger/wallet.rs/documentation/docs/welcome.md

 ## Testnet

 To join the Chrysalis public devnet, check out our [blog post](https://blog.iota.org/chrysalis-phase-2-testnet-out-now/).
 You can also learn more about the different Chrysalis components in our [Chrysalis documentation portal](https://wiki.iota.org/chrysalis-docs/welcome/).

-## What You Will Find Here

-This documentation has four paths:
-1. The [Overview](overview.md): a detailed overview of the wallet library.
-2. [Libraries](libraries/overview.md): all available programming languages and their resources.
-3. The [Specification](specification.md): a detailed explanation requirements and functionality.
-4. [Contribute](contribute.md): how you can work on the wallet software, get in touch, join the community and become part of the X-Team!